Always Prepared to Provide Practical and Creative Solutions

 Memberships and Special Honors

-Eric served as the Chair of the California State Bar Committee on Partnerships and Limited Liability Companies (2007-2008); has served on the Board of Directors of the Marin County Bar Association ("MCBA") for many years; is a Past-President of the Richard M. Sangster American Inn of Court (2008-2009); and is presently the Chair of Bench-Bar and Administration of Justice and the Courts Committee for the MCBA, and on the Advisory Board of Presidio Bank (North Bay Region).
+Eric served as the Chair of the California State Bar Committee on Partnerships and Limited Liability Companies (2007-2008); has served on the Board of Directors of the Marin County Bar Association ("MCBA") for many years; is a Past-President of the Richard M. Sangster American Inn of Court (2008-2009); Chair of Bench-Bar and Administration of Justice and the Courts Committee for the MCBA, and on the Advisory Board of Heritage Bank of Commerce (North Bay Region), formally Presidio Bank (2016-present).
 In addition, he received the Wiley W. Manuel Award from the California State Bar for providing significant pro bono legal services.
 He has also served as a Marin County Commissioner, advising the Marin County Board of Supervisors on all aspects of criminal justice, prosecution and prevention as the Chair of the Adult Criminal Justice Commission.